dmd-program/dmd-100/topics/narrative_structure.md

 ##### Hero's journey

 ![Hero's Journey Strucutre](../assets/narrative-journey-structure.png)
-In the linear structure, a user would follow the twelve stages of the hero's journey.
+In this linear structure, a user would follow the twelve stages of the hero's journey.
 However, there can be fewer or additional stages and still be considered a journey structure.

 ##### Parallel worlds